 The Citizens’ Advice Bureau (see website) helps people resolve their legal, money and other problems by providing free information and advice from over 3,000 locations, and by influencing policymakers.

 NB.
 This service is for registered patients only.
-Patients who are going to travel need to complete the travel risk assessment form which can be downloaded (here).
+Patients who are going to travel need to complete the travel risk assessment form which can be downloaded here.
 You will need to complete one form for every person who is travelling.
 Please ensure that all information is completed, especially name, date of birth, telephone number, date of travel and destination.
-Please allow adequate time for processing and appointment scheduling (ideally 4-6 weeks prior to travel).
+Please allow adequate time for processing and appointment scheduling (minimum of 6-8 weeks prior to travel).

-Hand the form in at reception or email to the surgery (email@example.com).
+Hand the form in at reception.
 A nurse will then call you with an appointment time.

 Best Treatments (BMJ) : A service providing general evidence-based advice for patients